NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-08-build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/index.md

 export PATH="${JAVA_HOME}/bin:${PATH}"
 {{< /highlight >}}

-You can export these to the current shell, or add them to your shell's configuration (or startup) file (e.g., `.zshrc`, `.bashrc`, etc.) to ensure they persist across reboots.
+You can export these to the current shell session, or add them to your shell's configuration (or startup) file (e.g., `.zshrc`, `.bashrc`, etc.) to ensure they persist across reboots.

 You can force the current shell to reload your shell configuration file using `source ~/.your-shell-configuration-file`.
 In my case: